 Real estate vacancies in Wake Blvd / Guam Cir are 4.5%, which is lower than one will find in 76.8% of American neighborhoods.
 Demand for real estate in Wake Blvd / Guam Cir is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Wake Blvd / Guam Cir neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Wake Blvd / Guam Cir is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Wake Blvd / Guam Cir is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Furthermore, 98.5% of the real estate in the Wake Blvd / Guam Cir neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.